avanish00/SubArray/README.md

 # SubArray

-iven an array arr[10] = {1, 2, 3, 4, 5, 6, 7, 8, 9, 10} of size 10.
+Given an array arr[10] = {1, 2, 3, 4, 5, 6, 7, 8, 9, 10} of size 10.
 Find whether there exists a sub-array of size n and sum s, where n and s both are user input values.

 Print YES if there exists a subarray of size n and sum s in the array arr else print NO